inductiva/inductiva/docs-sources/wrf/FAQ.md

 <br>

 ## Is it possible to run any kind of pre-processing with WRF?
 Absolutely!
-We've included and compiled the WRF Pre-Processing System (WPS), which you can find in the `/WRF/WPS` directory.
-The pre-processing utilities are located in `/WRF/WPS/util`, and since this directory is added to the system `PATH`, you can run the tools directly from anywhere.
+We include and compile the WRF Pre-Processing System (WPS), located in the `/WRF/WPS` directory.
+The pre-processing utilities reside in `/WRF/WPS/util`, and since this directory is added to the system `PATH`, you can run these tools directly from anywhere.

 Here’s a list of the available pre-processing tools: